Waxicoar/dsc80_final_project/README.md

 Because our p-value is far below our significance threshold ($\alpha = 0.05$), we reject the null hypothesis.
 The empirical data strongly supports the alternative hypothesis that weather-related outages face significantly delayed restoration times compared to internal equipment malfunctions.
 However, since this is an observational study rather than a randomized controlled trial, this result does not absolutely prove direct causation.

 # Framing a Prediction Problem
+Our objective is framed as a Regression task, specifically predicting the continuous variable OUTAGE.DURATION in minutes.
+We chose **Root Mean Squared Error (RMSE)** as our primary evaluation metric.
+It is highly appropriate for this project because RMSE heavily penalizes large missed predictions by squaring residuals.
+For states level outages underestiamting the outage duration can cause catastrophic consequences; usnig other metrics like MAE treats this error linearly, whereas RMSE appropriately highlights severe modeling failures.
+To ensure the model operates appropriately under real life context, we only train using features known *at or before the exact start of the outage*.
+Features like `DEMAND.LOSS.MW` and `CUSTOMERS.AFFECTED` were explicitly barred from training, as those figures are calculated and finalized only *after* power is completely restored to the grid.

 # Baseline Model
+The linear regression baseline model is designed to predict the severity of power outages (OUTAGE.DURATION).
+The model is a simple regression fit with two features: CAUSE.CATEGORY and ANOMALY.LEVEL.
+CAUSE.CATEGORY is categorical and is transformed using One-Hot Encoding (ColumnTransformer) to convert string labels into binary vectors.
+ANOMALY.LEVEL (represents climatic strength) is used as is as it's numerical.
+On a 20% test split, the result is RMSE of ~7189.3 min.

+The model's performance is not as expected, as using only two features leads to underfitting and assuming a simple linear relationship introduces bias, where highly non-linear underlying relationships actually exist.

 # Final Model